By Jack Blackmer

 Flower Hill Nature Preserve is owned by Triangle Land Conservancy and opened that property to the public in 1993.
 Visitors begin at a small parking area along Flower Hill Road just off NC-231 about 5 miles south of Middlesex.
-An information board and map mark the trailhead of a half-mile path that winds through a beautiful forest of chestnut oaks, hickories, beeches, maples and other upland species.
+An information board and map mark the trailhead of a half-mile path that winds through a beautiful forest of chestnut oaks, hickories, beeches, maples, and other upland species.
 The trail traces the ridges of a deep ravine, dipping at one point to cross the ravine itself.
-Visitors in early May are treated to a spectacular display of the purple and rose-colored rhododendrons as they approach the section of trail that follows the bluff.
+Visitors in early May are treated to a spectacular display of the purple and rose-colored rhododendrons as they approach the section of the trail that follows the bluff.
 From there the trail winds into the forest and then back to the bluff again for an encore show.

 A very interesting history

-Prior to the mid-1930’s it was known only to local people who visited the bluff in the springtime to have a picnic and enjoy the rhododendrons and called it “Flower Hill.”
+Before the mid-1930s, it was known only to local people who visited the bluff in the springtime to have a picnic and enjoy the rhododendrons and called it “Flower Hill.”
 In early 1937, William Ragsdale, Forest Warden for Johnston County, invited Dr. B.W.
 Wells, a Botany professor at State College (known today as NC State University) to visit with the hopes that interest could be generated to turn it into a public park.
 Dr. Wells was astounded to find Catawba rhododendrons growing and thriving so far from their mountain habitat.
-His amazement did not end there having also seen many other species of flora that are indicative of mountainous environments.
+His amazement did not end there, having also seen many other species of flora that are indicative of mountainous environments.
 Dr. Wells believed that the area was a remnant of the ancient Ocoee Mountain Range, which had resisted erosion due to very hard rock.
 He envisioned Flower Hill as a botanical park that could be of great interest to school children studying botany and other natural sciences.

 Tom Lassiter, Editor of the Smithfield Herald, was among those who had been invited to the visit.
-He published an article on March 2, 1937 and word quickly spread far and wide resulting in thousands of visitors converging on Flower Hill in the springtime of that year.
+He published an article on March 2, 1937, and word quickly spread far and wide resulting in thousands of visitors converging on Flower Hill in the springtime of that year.
 On the first Sunday in May, an estimated 5,000 visitors clogged the roads with their cars around Flower Hill, coming from as far away as Canada.
-Although numbers vary somewhat regarding the actual count, Bill Ragsdale’s visitor registration book was filled to capacity with 3,500 names and it was reported that many more came that day.
-What an amazing sight that must have been considering the vehicles and road conditions of the depression-era 1930’s.
+Although numbers vary somewhat regarding the actual count, Bill Ragsdale’s visitor registration book was filled to capacity with 3,500 names, and it was reported that many more came that day.
+What an amazing sight that must have been considering the vehicles and road conditions of the depression-era 1930s.

 Interest continued for a few years, but the area was never made into a park.
 The rhododendrons suffered significant damage from unscrupulous people, and the numbers of visitors slowly dwindled.
 There was almost no publicity following World War II, and the area reverted to one of only minimal local interest.